Soumelee/SortingVisualizer/README.md

+## Final-Year-Group-Project
-# finalYearProject
+# Sorting Visualizer
-This is the Sorting Visualizer project, where we can visualize various sorting algorithms.
+We can visualize various sorting algorithms.
 This is a good learning tool.